pollfish/docs/android/google-play.md

 type: "Basic" | "Playful" | "ThirdParty" | "Demographics" | "Internal"
 ```

-that is a network name followed by an optional slash and survey type.
+network name followed by an optional slash and survey type.

 The provider is the network that provides the survey.
 The syntax rule has all the networks currently supported by Pollfish.